-Minimum Wage Increases: PFMA opposes SB 195 and SB 196 (Sen. Tartaglione [D-Philadelphia]) and any other increases and agrees with many legislators and other statewide groups that they could do more harm than good in aiding the growing economy.
-PFMA is neutral on Senator Wagner’s (R-York) SB 610 to raise the wage to $8.75 over three years.
+Minimum Wage Increases: PFMA opposes any increases to the minimum wage, and agrees with many legislators and other statewide groups that they could do more harm than good in aiding the growing economy.
+PFMA is neutral on Senator Wagner’s (R-York) proposal to raise the wage to $8.75 over three years.

 Increasing Lottery Sales Incentives for Retailers: PFMA would like to see expanded lottery gaming opportunities for members.
-Also, we would like to have consumers purchase cards from retailers in the stores to use for online lottery gaming.
-This would ensure store traffic and revenues don’t decline with the future of online play such as keno.
+We would also like to have consumers purchase cards from retailers in store for use in online lottery gaming.
+This would ensure continued store traffic and prevent a decline in revenues with the future of online play such as keno.
 PFMA testified in support of Governor Corbett’s proposal to privatize the lottery early in 2013.

 Raising the commission rate for retailers selling lottery products: PFMA supports increasing retailer’s commissions for selling lottery products from 5% up to 10% depending on weekly sales volume.
-Other incentives could be offered depending on the type of game being sold.
+Additionally, other incentives could be offered, depending on the type of game being sold.

 SNAP/WIC Regulations and Funding: SNAP and WIC are vital programs to our members and their customers.
-We would be concerned with any funding cuts or burdensome regulations impeding our members from participating and qualified individuals from accessing the programs.
+We would be concerned about any proposals involving funding cuts or burdensome regulations that may impede our members from participating or qualified individuals from accessing the program.

-Property Tax Reform: We oppose SB 76 (Rep. Argall [R-Berks]), HB 860 (Rep. Saylor [R-York]), and any bill that would raise sales taxes locally or allow for the taxing of food.
-SB 76 passed out of committee last session.
+Property Tax Reform: We opposed HB 1189 (Rep. Grove [R-York]), SB 76 (Sen. Argall [R-Berks]), HB 860 (Rep. Saylor [R-York]) during previous legislative sessions, and will continue to oppose any bill that would raise sales taxes locally or allow for the taxing of food.

 GMO Labeling:We oppose legislation which requires GMO labeling by our members.
 A number of bills were introduced last session on this issue, but did not move.